Building a Strong Security Culture

 3. Gain Executive Buy-in

 Building a security culture requires leadership support to set the "tone at the top."
-Engage executives by presenting a compelling value story, emphasizing how a security-conscious workforce can prevent costly breaches and maintain business continuity.
+Engage executives by presenting a compelling value story, emphasizing how a security-conscious workforce and a strong company culture can prevent costly breaches and maintain business continuity.

 4. Implement Adaptive Security Awareness Training Programs

 One-size-fits-all approaches don't work when it comes to security awareness.
-Organizations should tailor security culture programs based on:
+Organizations should tailor security culture programs and security protocols based on:

 5. Foster Engagement Through Ambassadors